ezkl/geo_ips/README.md

 # GeoIPs

-Ruby library to interact with the [GeoIPS.com](http://www.geoips.com/developer) IP geolocation API.
+Ruby library to interact with the [GeoIPS.com](http://www.geoips.com/developer) IP geo-location API.

+### Note
+I have no association with the company running this service.
+All support questions not related to the library itself should be forwarded to them.

 ## Installation